steveicarus/iverilog/vvp/README.txt

 represent them.
 So the input of the functor is 8 bits, and the output 2 bits.
 A complete lookup table for generating the 2-bit output from an 8-bit input is 512 bits.
 That can be packed into 64 bytes.
-This is small enough that the table should take less space then the code to implement the logic.
+This is small enough that the table should take less space than the code to implement the logic.

 To implement the truth table, we need to assign 2-bit encodings for